kni-neu/homework-1/README.md

   helper_functions.py
 ```

-Do \emph{NOT} include data into your Git repository.
+Do _NOT_ include data into your Git repository.